The one with living scarecrows... wait, that sounded familiar...

 - Disapproving Look:

-- The Doctor's permanent emotion during the climax, sometimes edging into Death Glare.
-Doesn't help that he looks right at the camera more than once.
+- The Doctor's permanent emotion during the climax, sometimes edging into Death Glare, against the Family of Blood.
+They should have realized his mercy earlier.

-- Dissonant Serenity: Son Of Mine still wears his shit-eating grin after being frozen in time, and recounts his and his family's Fate Worse than Death rather stoically.
+- Dissonant Serenity: Son of Mine (pictured above) still wears his shit-eating grin after being frozen in time, and recounts his and his family's Fate Worse than Death rather stoically.

-- Even Evil Has Loved Ones: Despite being a Psychopathic Manchild devoid of any mercy to others, Son of Mine still expresses the hope that the Doctor's yearly visits to Sister of Mine, means he might eventually decide to release her from her mirror prison.
+- Even Evil Has Loved Ones: Despite being a Psychopathic Manchild devoid of any mercy to others, Son of Mine still expresses the hope that the Doctor's yearly visits to Sister of Mine mean he might eventually decide to release her from her mirror prison.

 - Fake Memories: As Joan notes, John's fake memories are strictly factual, with no emotional content.